metacpan/metacpan-cpan-extracted/distros/C/Compression-Util/README.md

     my $string = bz2_compress_symbolic(\@symbols, undef, \&create_ac_entry);  # returns a binary string
 ```

-Similar to `bz2_compress()`, except that it accepts an arbitrary array-ref of non-negative integer symbols as input.
+Similar to `bz2_compress()`, except that it accepts an arbitrary array-ref of non-negative integer values as input.
 It is also a bit slower on large inputs.

 ## bz2\_decompress\_symbolic